WanSongLee/DeepQLearning/README.md

 We will represent our environment as a **Markov Decision Process**.
 This means that our representation of the state needs to satisfy the **Markov assumption**.
 The Markov assumption states that all relevant information is encapsulated in the current state, i.e. the future is independent of the past given the present.

 Markov assumption is a little confusing, so let us go through an example.
 Let's say that we are playing a game of Breakout and we decide to use the current image frame to represent our state.

-Here is a question, what action should you pick next?
-Well, the frame tells us where the bricks/ball/player is, but our action should also depend on the ball's velocity.
-If the ball is moving towards bottom-left, we should obviously move left as well.
-Instead, we can represent our state as a stack of past few frames, then the velocity will be encapsulated in our state.
+The frame tells us where the bricks/ball/player is, but our action should also depend on the ball's velocity.
+If the ball is moving towards bottom-left, we should move left as well.
+To encapsulate the the ball's velocity, we can represent our state as a stack of last few frames.
 Thus the Markov assumption would be satisfied.

 For this project, we are not dealing with image inputs, we are dealing with RAM inputs.
 The RAM inputs are a 128-byte array that is used by the emulator to represent the state of the game.
 We can guess that some of the bytes will be used to store which bricks are still available, numbers of lives, the position and velocity of the player and ball, etc. Because the RAM state is also used by the emulator to represent the state of the game, it is guaranteed to satisfy the Markov assumption as all relevant information is encapsulated in the RAM state.